Odhiambo00/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line  duplicates the last line of the file iacta 11-directories counts the number of directories and sub-directories in the current directory including hidden ones.
 Only the current directory is not counted
-12-newest_files displays the 10 newest files in the current directory
+12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once